The Law of Moses and the Grace of God

 If keeping the law could make us righteous before God, then the death of the Cross was the most criminal blunder ever committed, the most useless shedding of blood God ever permitted.

 No, the law could not give righteousness, but what the law could not do, Christ did.
 Christ is the righteousness of God; and when we are saved, His righteousness is imputed to us6 so that God no longer sees us as the sinners we are by nature--but He sees us through the righteousness of His Son.
-(Rom.
-3:21)
+(Romans 3:21)

 Thirdly, the law could not grant remission of sins

 Under the law the only blood ever shed was that of animals.
 But listen to what Paul says regarding such sacrifices: "For it is NOT POSSIBLE that the blood of bulls and of goats should take away sins."
-(Heb.
-10:4) In verse 11 we have this further statement, "And every priest standeth daily ministering and offering oftentimes the same sacrifices, WHICH CAN NEVER take away sins."
+(Hebrews 10:4) In verse 11 we have this further statement, "And every priest standeth daily ministering and offering oftentimes the same sacrifices, WHICH CAN NEVER take away sins."

 Perhaps you are asking the question, "Are all those who died under the law of Moses lost?"
 No, because when Jesus shed His blood on the cross, it reached in both directions.
 It reached back to the creation of man and forward to the last man who shall ever be saved within this world.
 (See Hebrews 9:15, Galatians 4:4-5 and Romans 3:25.)